itrevex/cricket-scores/instructions.md

 - Toss simulation with random outcome
     1. Do a toss -
 - Choose batting/bowling after winning toss

 - Fixed 5-over match format
+   1. add play for playing match
+   2. use the selected teams to do the simulation

 2. Scoring Interface (/scorer)
 - Current batsmen display